-The silent history of nuns sexually abusing minors set to become the next Catholic Church scandal, victims say
+Nuns sexually abusing minors could become next Catholic Church scandal, experts say

 Finnegan said her abuser died more than four years ago.
 But the deep, dark memories she has carried since adolescence remain.

-“The pain is still there, still haunting,” Finnegan, who was married to a Catholic Priest but is now widowed and has dedicated her days to helping impoverished children serving as the minister of the Pennsylvania Celtic Christian Church, continued.
+“The pain is still there, still haunting,” Finnegan, who was married to a Catholic Priest but is now widowed and has dedicated her days to supporting other survivors and serving as the minister of the Pennsylvania Celtic Christian Church, continued.
 “But I am never going to shut up, I am going to do everything I can to help heal some of the sad memories my daughter had to endure because of this.”

 But she is hardly alone in what some experts predict might be the next big blow for the Church to grapple.